URL path: Index page // Boron (B)

 • The general population is not likely to be exposed to Boron-contaminated air.

-• Exposure to Boron compounds may occur due to the use of consumer products containing them, such as cosmetics and cleaning products.
+• Exposure to Boron compounds may occur due to consumer products containing them, such as cosmetics and cleaning products.

 How can Boron affect health?

-Studies in animals have shown that reproductive organs, especially testes, are affected if large amounts of Boron are taken for a short or longer period.
-The doses that produced these effects in animals were, of course, more than 1.800 times higher than the average daily intake of Boron through food.
+Animal studies have shown that reproductive organs, especially testes, are affected if large amounts of Boron are taken for a short or extended period.
+Of course, the doses that produced these effects in animals were more than 1.800 times higher than the average daily intake of Boron through food.

 Boric acid has antiseptic, antifungal, and antiviral properties and is therefore used as an antiseptic in swimming pools.
 Mild boric acid solutions have been used as ocular antiseptics.
 Some new drugs, such as Bortezomib, which belongs to a new class of drugs called proteasome inhibitors, which are active against certain cancers, contain Boron.
 The boron atom of the drug binds the catalytic site of the 26S proteasome with high affinity and specificity.
 Also, some other medicines contain Boron.